seanluo1/cs411_project/README.md

 *To view SQL db*
 Go to `instance` and run `sqlite3`

-*TO-DO list*
-- Song of the week for every user that they decide
-- AF1: Notifications for each user.
-Notifications include your friends' songs of the week.
+We created a website that allows you to show off your favorite songs, follow your friends' accounts, and receive notifications about your friends' activity.
+Technology used:
+-   Python Flask
+-   SQLite
-- AF2: group functionality via MongoDB
+-   MongoDB